ange-yaghi/manta-ray/README.md

-# MantaRay Ray Tracer
+# MantaRay Renderer
-Simple ray tracer.
+An open-source renderer ideal for learning about ray-tracing and computer graphics.